The global digital marketing weekly: Friday 5 December 2014

 Hyped as a Nigerian equivalent for Black Friday, Konga.com’s ‘Yakata’ sales event reportedly drove five times their average daily traffic.
 With a 670% increase in new buyers and sales of over 600 million naira ($3.5m USD), the majority of traffic (53%) came from mobile devices.
-The Konga.com blog has a handy infographic summarising the facts surrounding this lesser known event (archived as the original now 404s).
+The Konga.com blog has a handy infographic summarising the facts surrounding this lesser known event.
 This will be one to watch in future years, especially as Nigeria is a growing internet market: the number of internet users reportedly overtook the UK in March of this year.

 Search engine Naver has 80% of the search market in South Korea – this presents a number of challenges to international marketers working in what is a unique but potentially lucrative and untapped market.
 Econsultancy has highlighted one of the engine’s most interesting paid advertising opportunities – webtoons.